 Where do I start with this one?
 I was PB chasing on this one.
 The timings I had run in training had me at an estimated 4.17 – I was hoping for 4.20-4.25 time or just to beat my previous time of 4.29.
-And then I got ill on race week – see here.
+And then I got ill during the taper – see here.

 Annoyed and upset I couldn’t let all those weeks of training go to waste.
 I’d still run it, but it would be slower.
 The morning of the race I was still popping cold and flu tablets, I was achy and headachy before I even made the start line.
 I also had a deaf right ear.
-Determined to carry on and not let man-flu defeat me I got up at 4.30am to head to Manchester.
+Determined to carry on and not be defeated I got up at 4.30am to head to Manchester.

 During the Race